**This is a guest post by Glenys Nellist from Kids Ministry Matters

 4. Recruit Help!

 This part may be your biggest challenge, but if you personally approach parents and grandparents, and help them catch the vision of what you are trying to do, they are sure to help.
 Focus on peoples’ gifts and talents.
 Is there someone with a passion for interior design?
 Ask them to help with the room décor.
 Do you have a baker at your church?
 (Every church has one!)
 Ask them to bake a large birthday cake.
 Who has kids that would be good at greeting other kids?
 Who has a teenager that is a computer wizard and would love to put together a PowerPoint nativity show?
-The possibilities are endless… and working as a team will build excitement and energy.
+The possibilities are endless… Here are gift ideas for kids.
+Working as a team will build excitement and energy.

 5. As Families Arrive…